th3c0rt3x/CyberDefenders/c50-AfricanFalls3/Solutions.md

 + Flag : 24e92513b97a0348f733d16996929a79be21b0b1400cd7e2862a732ce7775b70
 ```

-## 9	  What is the first TLS 1.3 client random that was used to establish a connection with protonmail.com?
+## 9	   What country is the MAC address of the FTP server registered in? (two words, one space in between)

 ```diff
 + Flag :